adamkgray/Data-Structures/README.md

 # Data Structures

-Implementations of data strucures in C
+Solutions to computational problems using data structures in C